 Selection Sunday has come and gone and the brackets are finally set up for the 2010 NCAA March Madness Tournament.
 Some teams fell out of contention for the tournament, while others earned a spot in this past weekend’s Conference tournaments, and all March Madness enthusiasts can finally get their chance to fill out their respective brackets.
 The Southern Region this year is headlined by the Duke Blue Devils, who are looking for their first NCAA Tournament Championship since 2001, and Villanova, who made a very impressive run all the way to the Final Four in the 2009 tournament.
 Below we have predicted a champion of the Southern Region Bracket, as well as some notes to be aware of when filling out your personal bracket.

-Click on the image to check out Kemp’s Bracket Prediction for the South Region in the NCAA 2010 tournament
+Check out Kemp’s Bracket Prediction for the South Region in the NCAA 2010 tournament

 South Region March Madness Champions – Duke Blue Devils